andre2l2/drawing-with-css/README.md

     <img src="https://img.shields.io/github/issues/andre2l2/drawing-with-css">
 <p/>

-I create this repository for draw and animate with CSS.
+I create this repository for draw and animate with CSS and JavaScript 💛.
 Where each directory is a different project.

 ## Projects: